klaimklodi/all_my_projects/README.md

 ## Hello, my name is Klim and you can find all my projects here!
-### You can find several folders here with different projects, it's necessary to read file "README" with description to understand what project is in choosen folder.
+### You can find several folders here with different projects, it's necessary to read file "README" with description to understand what project is in chosen folder.